-The scheme of DISCORAP R&D program is shown in Fig. 114, whilst a more detailed GANTT chart is shown in Fig.115.
-It develops in a time period of 5 years.
-After the preliminary activities performed in 2006, the program is being carrying out through two parallel developments: the conductor development and the model construction.
-In 2009 the two lines will converge since the developed conductor will be used for the model construction.
+The scheme of activities done in the framework of DISCORAP R&D is shown in Fig. 135.
+It developed in a time period of 6 years.
+After the preliminary activities performed in 2006, the program was carried out through two parallel developments: the conductor development and the model construction.
+In 2009 the two lines converged since the developed conductor was used for the model construction.

 In the summer 2008 the design activities (Conceptual and engineering designs) were almost concluded as well as the winding test in the industry.
-Just the result of these activities is reported in this Technical Design Report, who is the basis for the manufacture of the model.
+Just the result of these activities was reported in a first Technical Design Report (INFN/TC-09/4 issued on May 15, 2009), which was the basis for the manufacture of the model.
 Here we remark that for Conceptual Design we mean complete development of the concept of the cold mass including all basic choices supported by computations.
 For Engineering Design we mean the set of engineering drawings and engineering reports covering the whole cold mass design issues: geometrical and electrical layout, winding procedures, collaring and implementation of the iron yoke, interfaces with the cryostat.
-The cold mass is foreseen to be ready in the half of 2009.
-It will be not immediately integrated into the horizontal cryostat, but a functional test in bi-phase LHe (in a vertical cryostat) will be performed: cycles to the nominal at the proper ramp rate will be done, for checking if major problems are.
+The cold mass was constructed at ASG Superconductors in Genova and was ready on March 2011.
+It was not immediately integrated into the horizontal cryostat, but a functional test in bi-phase LHe (in a vertical cryostat) was performed at INFN - LASA in 2012, where an 'ad hoc' test station had been prepared.